 The US job market just thawed.
 Its March rebound could reshape housing markets for the rest of 2026.

-The Big Picture US employment likely rebounded in March.
+US employment likely rebounded in March.
 This follows one of the biggest pullbacks in payrolls since the pandemic, extending a string of volatile readings that have kept markets guessing.
 For real estate, every jobs number is a leading indicator: more jobs mean more potential buyers, but they also pressure the Federal Reserve.

 Housing has been stuck.
 Mortgage rates remain elevated, inventory is tight, and many buyers wait on the sidelines.
 A strong labor market could break that logjam, driving demand just as spring typically brings more activity.